 Approval of dissertation expenses is always at the discretion of the Director of the Doctoral Program, the Director of the School of Communication, and the Annenberg Dean's Office.
-As with travel expenses, dissertation expenses are reimbursed via the online Concur system.
-Every individual reimbursement request must be approved by the Dean's Office before submission to Concur.
+As with travel expenses, dissertation expenses are reimbursed via the online Concur system and must be approved by the Dean's Office.